Stronghold (2001 video game): Combat

-Stronghold does not use a rock paper scissors system for game balance, instead opting for a "soft-counter" system.
+Stronghold does not use a rock paper scissors system (in which each unit class is strong against a class and weak against the other) for game balance, instead opting for a "soft-counter" system.

 Combat in Stronghold is based on a strength and hit point system.
 There are a variety of unit types in the game, with each successive unit being stronger, and hence more expensive, than the preceding unit, in general.
 Even though the expensive units are stronger in combat, all units have abilities that are necessary to defend the castle, both melee units (such as the basic spearman and the stronger swordsman), and ranged units (such as archers).
 The game also contains support troops such as engineers, who provide additional combat options such as constructing siege engines.
 Unlike some other strategy games there are no counters for units, and units do not take up space, allowing them to overlap each other.
 Several non-combat characters can fight against enemy units, although most have no ability to fight.
 Injured soldiers remain injured for the rest of the game—there is no healing system—and since the lord is the central figurehead of the player's kingdom, despite being a powerful fighter, the game is automatically lost if he dies.

 Simulated fire

 Fire plays a main role in the Stronghold storyline, as in certain missions, igniting pitch is almost necessary for survival.
 There are also certain trigger events that can start fires.
 Fires spread very quickly, and a flaming building can ignite people or other buildings.
 Fires will only go out if all sources of fuel are consumed, or if the fire itself is extinguished by fire watches.
 Fires can spread over small boundaries of water.

-In most RTS games, fire appears on buildings as an indicator of damage; for example, if a building is damaged enough it might catch fire, though it may not necessarily sustain damage from that fire.
+In most real-time strategy games, fire appears on buildings as an indicator of damage; for example, if a building is damaged enough it might catch fire, though it may not necessarily sustain damage from that fire.
 In some games, such as StarCraft, some buildings damaged to a certain extent will catch fire and continue to take damage from it until they are repaired or the fire destroys them.
 In Stronghold, buildings that are damaged by siege weapons or are torn down will not catch fire; instead, they lose hit points until they collapse, with the indication of damage being visible signs of cracks and damage throughout the building.
 However, boiling oil pots, if destroyed, will start a small fire where they were built.

-Contrary to many RTS titles where fire plays a secondary, "eye candy" role, fire in Stronghold is an actual gameplay element.
+Contrary to many RTS titles where fire plays a secondary, aesthetic role, fire in Stronghold is an actual gameplay element.
 For instance, the player is subtly encouraged to build wells against enemies that like to use fire attacks.